 Here is how the process works on a typical tile ghosting job.

-Step 3 - Medium to heavy grind across the entire floor.
-This is the key step.
-We grind the entire floor to the same depth, past where the ghosting is visible.
-This typically means a medium to heavy grind - not a light salt-and-pepper finish.
+Step 4 - Medium to heavy grind across the entire floor.
+We grind the entire floor to the same depth, using a medium to heavy grind - not a light salt-and-pepper finish.
+A deeper cut exposes more aggregate (stone) in the concrete, which helps blend the ghosting into a more natural, varied look.
 On older slabs, a heavier grind is needed regardless because the concrete is rarely flat after decades of settlement.
 DSC uses the same process across the entire floor for a consistent result.

 For a full breakdown of finish levels and what they look like, read our guide to polished concrete after carpet removal, which covers grind depths in detail.